5G-ERA/middleware/docs/Developer/Redis Framework/Read.md

-# What are the challenges we overcome through redis etc?
+# What are the challenges we overcome through redis ?

+#need to be completed